Home » Guides » The Most Popular Stud Poker Variants

 Few poker games are more traditional than Five-Card Stud.
 It rose to widespread popularity during the American Civil War and has made a comeback in recent years due to the increasing popularity of mixed poker games and variations beyond Omaha and Hold’em.

-Seven-Card Stud Poker: The Classic Version
+Seven-Card Stud Poker: The Most Popular Stud Variant

 Seven-Card Stud has a rich history and serves as a strategic alternative to Five-Card Stud.
 Although it also uses a 52-card deck, this version includes more betting rounds and a mix of hidden and visible cards, making gameplay more complex.
+Unlike Five-Card Stud, it also features in many poker tournaments.

 Caribbean Stud Poker: A Casino Favorite

-Mississippi Stud Poker: An Exciting Twist
+Mississippi Stud Poker: An Exciting Variant

 Like Caribbean Stud, Mississippi Stud Poker is a house-banked table game, not played in traditional poker rooms.
 Bonus bets and jackpots often feature prominently, and players face off against the dealer, not one another.

-More Stud Poker Variants to Explore
+More Stud Poker Variations to Explore

 Stud Hi-Lo Variations